bernie-skipole/indipydriver/docs/source/usage/ipydriver.rst

         driver.listen(host="localhost", port=7624)
         asyncio.run(driver.asyncrun())

-The driver is also a mapping, of devicename:deviceobject, so your code in the hardware or clientevent methods could access a specific device using self['devicename'].
+The driver is also a mapping, of devicename:deviceobject, so your code in the hardware or rxevent methods could access a specific device using self['devicename'].

 Similarly a Device object is a mapping to a vector, so to access a vector you could use self['devicename']['vectorname'].